 pause for thought before rejecting out of hand or whole heartily

-I have tried hard to hold to my motto "of smile at your successes but be sure to shake hands with your mistakes too" and be an honest human by personally thanking all that have helped me along the way, especially those dear to me, including Gabor and Anita from Hungary who painstakingly built this platform for me to tell my story.
+I have tried hard to hold to my motto of "smile at your successes but be sure to shake hands with your mistakes too".
+Also be an honest human by personally thanking all that have helped me along the way, especially those dear to me, including Gabor and Anita from Hungary who painstakingly built this platform for me to tell my story.
 My vision as usual is focused on the horizon rather than staring down at my shoes and its this focus that has got me this far in life, a blessed life.

-That's Olivia (8 years old) feet in the ocean, watching the sun setting on the Malibu mountains in California - the apple doesn't fall far from the tree with her and me.
-The wonderment of music and nature..
+Below is my daughter Olivia (8 years old then) feet in the warm Pacific ocean, watching the sun set over the Malibu mountains in California.
+The apple doesn't fall far from the tree with her and me.
+The wonderment of of nature and the love of music with encouragement from her Dad xx

 Please log in to post comments on this page.